austinhaas/scrim/README.md

 ```
 ## Usage

-Use `C-h C-m` in a buffer to see keybindings.
+Use `C-h m` in a buffer to see keybindings.

 ## Bugs, feedback, etc.